-mandatory fundraisers is \$25.00 per student or \$100 per family.
-Fundraiser opportunities. ☐ Jog-A-Thon in the fall usually around the 1 st of October ☐ Read-A-Thon in February ☐ Kroger Neighborhood Rewards Club ☐ Other (sponsored by different organizations in the school (i.e. PTO, NHS, Athletic Boosters) ANNUAL BENEFIT DINNER All parents are invited to the annual Benefit Dinner which is usually held the first part of April.
-The purpose of the dinner is not only to raise funds for the school through the silent/live auctions, but also to bring awareness to the community, to raise monthly support for the school, and to encourage new student registration.

-Please check the school facebook and website (www.hillsborochristianacademy.org for news on the fundraisers.

-HOURS OF OPERATION
+Fundra Jog-A-Thon in the fall usually around the 1 st of October Read-A-Thon in February Kroger Neighborhood Rewards Club Other (sponsored by different organizations in the school (i.e. PTO, NHS, Athletic Boosters) All par The pu auction UAL BENEFIT DINNER rents are invited to the annual Benefit Dinner which is usually held the first part of April. urpose of the dinner is not only to raise funds for the school through the silent/live ns, but also to bring awareness to the community, to raise monthly support for the school, encourage new student registration. e check the school facebook and website ( www.hillsborochristianacademy.org for on the fundraisers.
+HOURS OF OPERATION Regula ar School Hours: The school office is open from 8:00 - 3:30 PM All classes begin at 8:30 AM Dismissal begins at 3:00 PM for Elementary; 3:15 MS/HS delaye delay.
+Starts: d weather days, rather than close school, the standard procedure will be to observe a ed start.
+Normal procedures - if Hillsboro City is on a 2-hr delay, HCA will observe a 1-hr If Hillsboro City is on a 1-hr delay, HCA will observe a normal schedule.
+Very rarely will observe a 2-hr delay.

-Regular School Hours:

-Ц The school office is open from 8:00 - 3:30 PM All classes begin at 8:30 AM Dismissal begins at 3:00 PM for Elementary; 3:17 MS/HS